deepjavalibrary/djl-demo/docs/translators.md

     }
 ```

-The post-process method, takes the result of the neural network and adds  labels (These labels can be more descriptive than the ones in dataset).
+The post-process method takes the result of the neural network and adds labels.
+These labels can be more descriptive than the ones in the dataset.
 The softmax on the output and labels are used to create a Classification probability list.

 ```java